web-scrobbler/web-scrobbler/README.md

 # Install dependencies
 > npm install

+# Build the extension for Chrome
+> npx grunt build:chrome

-# Build the extension
+# Build the extension for Firefox
 > npx grunt build:firefox
-# or
-> npx grunt build:chrome
 ```

 The built extension is available in `build` directory.
 You can install it as an